Common Eye Infections In Pregnancy: Symptoms, Treatment & Care

 1. Is pink eye dangerous during pregnancy?

-Pink eye might not be a dangerous condition, but it is highly contagious.
+Contracting pink eye in pregnancy is relatively common and not typically dangerous.
+However, it is highly contagious.
 Therefore, take preventive measures to ensure you do not contract the infection from someone who has it.

 2. Can sore eyes affect pregnancy?